Gregory4321/ciao-down/README.md

 #### Recipe Page

 * This page displays all the information in a clean and clear format of an added recipe.
+* On desktops the recipes are displayed stacked as full width columns, showing some of the recipes details, but then on tablet screen sizes and less they are displayed as grid images that are dispaly the name as an overlay at the bottom of the image.
 * If a user is viewing their own recipe, they are given the option to edit or delete the recipe.
 * This option is very handy for when a user first submits their recipe, and are taken to this page, they may discover a typo mistake.